BenHeubl/using-an-api-tutorial/tutorial.md

 Some others are more artisanal, geekier, and require you to write the queries manually, filling out a bunch of fields.
 These can even be used programmatically, with a script written in your language of choice, or your beloved command line.

 For this tutorial, we are going to use the *BBC linked data API*.
-For a more clear definition of linked data, please refer [here]().
 But let's just say that linked data expresses relationships between concepts present in content.
 For example, a BBC article mentioning "David Cameron" will be considered by the machine as being *about* David Cameron, our Prime minister.
 You could then ask the service "show me all articles *about* David Cameron *and* Nigel Farage," for example.

 # API keys and rate limiting
 A quick word about security here: quite often, content providers restrict the use of their APIs.
 First, they'd rather only have approved developers using them, and not crackers, botnets, or spammers.
 On Twitter, you need an account associated with a phone number to obtain an API key, giving you access to some of their content.
 I say "some of it" because there is another (very exclusive) Twitter API, called *the firehose*, which gives you access to all the tweets posted, in real time.